Ahwar of Southern Iraq

 The Ahwar of Southern Iraq: refuge of biodiversity and the relict landscape of the Mesopotamian Cities covers the marshy delta that was home to the early Sumerian civilization.

-The area lies in the joint delta of the Tigris and Euphrates Rivers, the river providing arable fields via the use of irrigation.
-It includes three archaeological sites of urban centers with monumental public architecture (Ur, Uruk and Tell Eridu) and four wetlands (the Huwaizah Marshes, Central Marshes, East Hammar and West Hammar Marshes) which are important for bird migration and fish species.
+The area lies in the joint delta of the Tigris and Euphrates Rivers, the rivers providing arable fields via irrigation.
+It includes three archaeological sites of urban centers with monumental public architecture (Ur, Uruk, and Tell Eridu) and four wetlands (the Huwaizah Marshes, Central Marshes, East Hammar, and West Hammar Marshes), which are important for bird migration and fish species.

-Community Perspective: both reviewers so far have focused on the archeological sites, the Ziggurat of Ur being the most appealing monument.
+Community Perspective: The first reviewers have focused on the archeological sites, the Ziggurat of Ur being the most appealing monument.
+Els added one about the Central Marshes.

 Map of Ahwar of Southern Iraq